 If there’s one area of the kitchen that drove me nuts, it was the cabinets.
 Don’t get me wrong, the structure of the cabinets is great.
 I knew I didn’t have to spend the money replacing them, thank goodness – talk about an expense!
 But, I also didn’t love the way the cabinets looked.
 They were just dreary and needed a pick-me-up.
 That’s when I decided to figure out how to paint them.

 This was no easy task, despite painting being my day job.
 My company mostly does commercial work and walls, so cabinets was pretty new to me.
-Luckily, I have a buddy who is a painter in Palos Heights and does cabinets all the time, so I leaned on him a lot.
+Luckily, I have a buddy who is a local cabinet painter and does cabinets all the time, so I leaned on him a lot.
 Even though I was figuring all this out for the first time, I was probably at a fair advantage given that I already am an expert at the principles of painting.
 I love how they turned out, but it’s not a project for the faint of heart.
 If you don’t have a lot of patience and general painting know how (the right way to clean, strip, dry etc.), you might want to leave this to a professional.

 I’ll share some of the tips I used below.